PAPILLON: Efficient and Stealthy Fuzz Testing-Powered Jailbreaks for LLMs: Ethics Considerations

+\textbf{Responsible Disclosure and Dual-Use Concerns.} Generating harmful outputs presents significant ethical challenges. {To address this, we setup a restricted environment to generate harmful prompts during experiments, only allowing the research team to access.
+While the core components of \sys will be open-sourced, specific prompts used for successful jailbreaks will not be released to prevent misuse.
+This approach balances transparency and research utility with minimizing risks of abuse.
+Additionally, we will actively monitor community feedback and adapt dissemination practices as needed to prevent potential misuse.}

-\textbf{Protection of research team members.} The research team has been mindful of the psychological and ethical implications of working with potentially disturbing content.
+\textbf{Protection of Research Team Members.} The research team has been mindful of the psychological and ethical implications of working with potentially disturbing content.
 We have ensured that all team members are aware of the risks and have access to support if needed.
-We have also implemented procedures to minimize exposure to harmful content, such as automated content filtering and ethical review of generated outputs.
+We have established protocols for reporting any distress experienced by team members and provided access to mental health resources.

 By adhering to these principles, we aim to ensure that our research on jailbreaking attacks remains within ethical boundaries and contributes to the responsible advancement of AI technology.
+We hope that our work not only highlights vulnerabilities but also serves as a catalyst for developing stronger defenses, ultimately contributing to a safer deployment of LLMs.